Artist Feature Series: In Conversation with Andy Rosen

 Every band I shot was one-of-a-kind and visually stunning.
 I had incredible access to the scene.
 I worked with most of the era’s iconic bands, including Johnny Rotten, Paul Weller, Ian Dury, The Clash, Siouxsie Sioux, Depeche Mode, Duran Duran, Simple Minds, and all major music publications and record labels.
 Portraiture photography was my passion.
 I looked up to photographers like Arnold Newman, Richard Avedon, Irving Penn, David Bailey, and Helmut Newman.
 Although I enjoyed photographing bands, I would always bring an extra camera with me and take individual portraits of the band members for myself.
 Interestingly, my exhibition consists primarily of 60 portraits (andyrosenphotos.com) I shot for myself, with only a few band shots.
 Although I am now heavily involved in technology, I am a traditionalist and purist when it comes to photography.
 I have embraced digital, but only as a means to an end with minimal digital manipulation using tools like Photoshop.

 I moved to Los Angeles in 1989.
 I loved living there, but in terms of photography, there was only the film industry and the heavy metal scene at that time.
 It is not that I did not like the music; it is just that after the originality of the Punk era, all the bands looked the same to me (long hair and spandex pants), so my agent got me a job doing unit stills for feature films.
-After working on eight movies and not wanting to photograph heavy metal bands or leave LA, I launched the Underground, a talent management and video production company.
+After working on eight movies and not wanting to photograph heavy metal bands or leave LA, I co-founded The Underground with Peggy Steevensz a talent management and video production company.
 It was just as MTV was birthing, and video production was just about to take off.
 Timing and luck is everything in life.
 Chris Blackwell, who had founded Island Records in the 1960s (https://en.wikipedia.org/wiki/Chris_Blackwell), which was the first independent record company and led the way for many others like Richard Branson of Virgin Records.
-Chris introduced the world to Bob Marley, reggae music, U2 and many other greats.
+Chris introduced the world to Bob Marley, reggae music, U2, and many other greats.
 He was a true visionary.
 It was early days for video, but he liked what we were doing, and he formed a partnership with The Underground and became our main investor.
 I was again at the epicentre of another iconic cultural phenomenon, MTV.
-I ran the Underground for a decade, where we made many MTV videos (Ozzy Osbourne, Metalica, Van Halen, Marilyn Manson, Shania Twain, David Bowie Dave Mathews, Puff Daddy, Nine Inch Nails and Marilyn Manson) and commercials, American Express, Adidas, Nike, Fila, to name a few. vimeo.com/fileprotected/
+I ran the Underground for a decade, where we made many MTV videos (Ozzy Osbourne, Metalica, Van Halen, Marilyn Manson, Shania Twain, David Bowie Dave Mathews, Puff Daddy, Nine Inch Nails and Marilyn Manson) and commercials, American Express, Adidas, Nike, Fila, to name a few.
+The Underground showreel: vimeo.com/fileprotected/.

 How did you get into digital asset management to help other creatives?